aditya-an1l/convex/CONTRIBUTING.md

 ### ✅ 6.
 Code Review & Approval

-> 💡 Note: For more details and step-by-step instructions for contributing, refer [CONTRIBUTING](./CONTRIBUTING.md) page.

 Your PR must:

 * ✅ Receive **at least 1 approval** from a repository collaborator.